evgenclash/SimpalsJobTask/README.md

 # SimpalsJobTask
+This is a test task for Job at Simpals
+It is requesting the adverts from account Johny164 using rest API of Simpals and is storing all the data to MongoDB In total I have spent around 30 hours all together with studiyng new frameworks and writing the code for the task

-open and run entry.py file as to start "http://0.0.0.0:8080/" the api request on this url will initiate the process of collecting the adverts and the features of each advert and storing them to the database
+Instructions how to run and how does the application work open and run entry.py file as to start "http://0.0.0.0:8080/" the api request on this url will initiate the process of collecting the adverts and the features of each advert and storing them to the database
 "http://0.0.0.0:8080/api" this api request will return all the adverts stored in the database in json format